Artorius104/Workshop-ToDo_List-React/README.md

         npx create-react-app <my-app>

-<my-app> being the name of your application.
+"my-app" being the name of your application.

 Once it is done, go inside newly created directory and run the application with : npm start Your application is set and ready to bu used !